Guilty of bookkeeping blunders? Our partners at Bench have compiled a list of the most common bookkeeping mistakes and how to avoid them.

 One of the main reasons self-employed people miss out on deductions is because they don’t have a system in place to track them.

 The other reason freelancers miss out?
 They opt for a standard deduction, rather than itemized one.
 You may have always claimed a standard deduction on your personal taxes.
-But now that you’re in business, the standard deduction may be the less lucrative option of the two.
+But now that you’re in business, the standard deduction may be the less lucrative option.

 How to Avoid It